Kalugy/pomotest/task.md

 - [✅] Lets save the data with the one selected
 - [✅] Create calendar
 - [✅] Create router
-- [ ] Start the timer and that will synch with the calendar
+- [✅] Start the timer and that will synch with the calendar
+- [] Start the timer and that will synch calendar (review cases and all uses cases in case mvc is good)
+- [] Create the new feature shedule
+- [] So people can create a schedule: show weekend and poeple should define how is your ideal week

+- [] review draggable component is a kind of bug

 ## **Additional Notes**